 Here is the main page for the curriculum for the course.
 There are 5 modules, with 2 of those modules being tutorials of specific recipes.
 As you can see, the lessons are short – usually less than 10 minute long videos.
 You can watch it at your own pace, or skip some lessons and jump to exactly what you are looking for.

-Tips I walked away with are:
+Tips on how to use my electric pressure cooker I walked away with are:

 - Cleaning tips and how to avoid getting food caked around the cooker base.